seanwhs/Tutorials/AI/Context-Engineering/0-Introduction.md

 **The Verification**

-Temporarily break your `.env` on purpose to prove the safety net works:
+Temporarily break your `.env` on purpose to prove the safety net actually works before trusting it:

 ```bash
 echo "OPENAI_API_KEY=garbage" > .env